 This year Eldon was invited to participate with a team making a Philanthropic Assessment App focused on building bridges between Donors and Nonprofit / Charitable organizations.
-The idea is really cool, because it guides Donors to organizations that best align with things that are important to them.
+The idea guides Donors to organizations that best align with things that are important to them.
 We see so many tear-jerking advertisements from Charities looking for donations, but the base values of those charities are not evident.
 True, you can search them out and look them up, but that takes time.

 What if . . .
 We create a tool that will align your values with the values of Nonprofit organizations?
 Things like how the organization operates, areas of focus, how money is spent, % of donations actively going to the cause, etc..
+What if an app could let you know how you fit with a particular nonprofit you enter?
 The idea is brilliant, and supports research of the big players like the Pew Charitable Trust.
 Personally, I would love an app that would quickly tell me how my values align with a Charity.

-Our team was truly awesome.
+Our Go Code team was truly awesome.
 Rubbing shoulders with some brilliant and talented people is worth every minute volunteering toward this cause.
+Thank you Team!

 Unfortunately, our concept did not fit as well with the Colorado Secretary of State competition guidelines.
 Philanthropy really has a more national trajectory, and the point of this competition is using Colorado Public Data.
 We only used a little of the Colorado Public Data, so that certainly dropped our score.
 The weekend is over.
 However, the idea is not dead.
-If you are interested and would like to assist others in building confidence in how they give, please contact me through our Contact Us page.
-I’ll be happy to connect you to the right people.
+If you wish to assist others in building confidence in how people give, then please Contact Me.
+I am happy to connect you with the right people.

 I learned a bunch — especially about nonprofit organizations.
 A couple of fun facts (from ColoradoNonprofits.org):